fablegt8-web/cpp-learning/README.md

 this is where ill update my journey!

-day 1- basic "hello world" code
+day 1- basic "hello world" code and some variables and ints